aleksa0809/Business-from-scratch/app.md

-# Creating React SPA for online shop
+# Creating React SPA for online
+## Structure of application

 First of all, it is needed to choose a css-framework for web page appearence.
 The bootstrap 4.7 is used for this perpous.
 The changes of `app.html`: